Pope Francis, voice for the poor who transformed the Catholic Church, dies on Easter Monday

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Issy Ronald, Ben Wedeman, Barbie Latza Nadeau, Sharon Braithwaite, James Frater and Antonia Mortensen contributed to this report.
+CNN’s Issy Ronald, Ben Wedeman, Barbie Latza Nadeau, Sharon Braithwaite, James Frater, Catherine Nicholls, Antonia Mortensen and Abeer Salman contributed to this report.
+Khader Al-Za’anoun of Wafa, the official Palestinian news agency, contributed reporting.